This post may contain affiliate links. See my disclosure policy.

 Frequently asked questions

 Yes, these are gluten-free.
-We recommend that you always check the cream cheese label to ensure that it doesn’t contain any ingredients that may be unsafe for people with celiac disease.
+I recommend checking the cream cheese label to ensure it doesn’t contain any ingredients that may be unsafe for people with celiac disease.

 More sous vide recipes to try